mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/03-short_intro_galaxy.md

 We will only use **Pair-end data (fasterq-dump)**.

-!!! question "View forward reads"
+!!!
+"View forward reads"
     Next to the **Pair-end data (fasterq-dump)** in the history :
     1. click the ✏️ (pencil) icon to rename the file to **DRR187559**.
 Click **Save**.
     2. Click on the file, inside you have a pair with 2 datasets, click on it.
     3. Click the 👁️ (eye) icon next forward, to look at the file content.

 The contents of the file will be displayed in the central Galaxy panel.
 If the dataset is large, you will see a warning message which explains that only the first megabyte is shown.